 “This summer the PVHA Board will be developing new procedures and policies for view issues.
-The current preliminary drafts can be seen at pvha.org/news/.
-Members are invited to review the drafts and forward comments to email@example.com.
+The current preliminary drafts can be seen at pvha.org/news/. [click the “news”tab when at the page] Members are invited to review the drafts and forward comments to firstname.lastname@example.org.

 Meetings PVHA Regular Board Meetings are scheduled for the fourth Tuesday of each month at 4:30 pm.
 Additional meetings may be held and regular meetings may be canceled.
 The calendar at pvha.org/calendar/ has the most up-to date information on meeting dates and times.”